backwardmachine/neodna/README.md

 code__direction
 code__origin
 code__codex
-code__direction
+code__move

-Requires Google Chrome or Opera browser.
-The program uses local IndexedDB storage, you can use the import button in the main program on the json database in the main folder to import an existing database of examples.
+Tested in Google Chrome, Firefox and Opera browsers.
+The program uses local IndexedDB storage, you can use the import option in the main program to import the existing database of examples.

 ![Screenshot](ss.jpg)